Some of our services might not be available at the moment. We are investigating the issue.

 NO external analytics solutions.

-Both tools could be installed within customer's own infrastructure.
-The on-prem versions are being shipped as a set of docker containers.
+Both tools can be installed within the customer's own infrastructure.
+The on-prem versions are shipped as a set of docker containers.

 Installation